The Morris Marina was conceived in a hurry, but its Designers consoled themselves in the fact that it was only going to last five or six years…

 Slated for a 1975 launch, the ADO73 came up against a number of obstacles in its development during 1972 and 1973 – most notably the company’s deepening financial crisis and lack of resources.
 The launch was put back and, in the end, the ADO73 programme (which did see the new dashboard and trim improvements come on stream) was revised to exclude the front end facelift – ADO73, in effect, was the Marina Series Two, launched in 1975.

 The two cars pictured clearly show where the increase in size was going to come from – the wheelbase.
-And the top picture, recently revealed by Classic & Sports Car magazine, shows that later in its programme, the ADO77 was going to employ much of the Marina’s body structure, but enlarged to suit.
+And the top picture, shows that later in its programme, the ADO77 was going to employ much of the Marina’s body structure, but enlarged to suit.
 The signs are there to see – the wheelbase has grown (you can see the modified from wings and rear closing panels – look at the gap between the rear door and wheelarch), and the front becomes ‘lean back’ in aspect.

-In the end, the money ran out, and in a post-Ryder Report climate at BL, the decision was taken to merge the mid-sized Rover-Triumph project, SD2, with ADO77.
-This took place in September 1975, and the the resulting paper project, TM1, (a joint Morris/Rover–Triumph car, based on a cheaper SD2 platform and using the O-Series engine and LT77 gearbox) never got off the ground.
+This took place in September 1975, and the the resulting paper project, Triumph-Morris TM1, (a joint Morris/Rover–Triumph car, based on a cheaper Triumph SD2 platform and using the O-Series engine and LT77 gearbox) never got off the ground.
 The O-Series engines did make it into the Marina, in 1978, but no other aspect of ADO77 was carried over.
-When the Ital came on stream in 1980, it retained the majority of the Marina’s body pressings, showing that panel changes were not really required to achieve a lean-back nose.
+When the Morris Ital came on stream in 1980, it retained the majority of the Marina’s body pressings, showing that panel changes were not really required to achieve a lean-back nose.

-As for the ADO77, pictures of the completed car have yet to surface, but it seems a shame that Cowley’s Cortina never saw the light of day because, although AROnline’s readership voted it the worst BMC>Rover ever, it really was guilty of no crime, other than living too long…
+As for the ADO77, pictures of the completed car have yet to surface (presumably because it was never completed), but it seems a shame that Cowley’s Cortina never saw the light of day because, although AROnline’s readership once voted it the worst BMC-MGR ever, it really was guilty of no crime, other than living too long…

 Top picture: BMIHT, bottom picture taken from the book ‘BL: The Truth About The Cars’ by Jeff Daniels…